Himangshu205/HackInverse-0.5-project/README.md

 - 📊 Real-time habit and statistics (total, completed, active streak)

-- 💾 Persistent data storage using localStorage
+- 💾 Persistent data storage which is using localStorage

 - 📱 Fully responsive design for desktop and mobile devices